 Both of these pieces of cardio equipment are much better than using a treadmill, since they are built for more functional exercise.

 The stationary bicycle and the ERG Rowing machine work very well with a variety of High Intensity Interval Training workouts, giving you a lot of freedom in small spaces.
+In fact, there are many benefits of stationary biking and ERG rowing machine which make both of these pieces of equipment invaluable!

 Between yoga and your desired piece of cardio equipment, you already have an excellent range of options for training, and you still haven’t bought much equipment at all!